DipeshGoud/Project-CryptoTracker/README.md

 The Crypto Tracker Website is a real-time cryptocurrency tracking platform designed to help users stay up-to-date with the latest cryptocurrency prices, market volumes, and trends.
 With the rapid fluctuations in the cryptocurrency market, having a centralized dashboard for tracking various cryptocurrencies is essential for making informed investment decisions.

+The primary goal of this project is to create a user-friendly and feature-rich cryptocurrency tracking dashboard using a public API.

 ### Features

 - **Real-time Data**: Display real-time prices of various cryptocurrencies and key metrics.